DavidLemayian/docs.globaleaks.org/Procedure.rst

    The Recipients should frequently report on how to improve the effectiveness of the Whistleblowers’ submissions fields for      specific Contexts by asking for new or more precise sets of fields.

-   What are the additional questions you are commonly asking whistleblowers which submit a tip in a certain context?
+   What are the additional questions you are commonly asking whistleblowers which submit a submission in a certain context?
 Would it    have saved the Recipient time, If you had asked those questions in the submission phase?
 If the answer is “yes”, then such    questions should be in the submission fields.